Waubonsie Valley Physical Education Dance Classes

 - I will push myself when the activity or skill gets tough

 - I will be honest with myself regarding my ability and fitness level

 - I will complete my own work and pull my weight in group projects

 Daily procedures for P.E.

 1. Students will arrive to P.E before the tardy bell rings

 2. Students will dress out in athletic clothing (sweats, shorts, t-shirts) and gym shoes

 3. Students will lock up their valuables in their assigned locker

-4. Students will report to the dance studio for attendance 5 minutes after the tardy bell
+4. Students will report to the main gym for attendance 5 minutes after the tardy bell

-5. Students will actively participate in the daily warm-up and PE activity
+5. Students will actively participate in the daily warm-up (WV-60) and PE activity

 6. Students will be dismissed to the locker rooms the last 5 minutes of the period